noi-techpark/it.bz.opendatahub.sparql/infrastructure/README.md

 #### Users

-We need a superuser `vkguser`, that will run all our Flayway scripts.
+We need a superuser `vkguser`, that will run all our Flyway scripts.
 This example is about the `tourism_test` replication, but it will be similar for all other replications.